-Jennifer Aniston Is Not Dating Her Boxing Trainer, Leyon Azubuike, Gossip Cop Reports
+Jennifer Aniston Is Not Dating Her Boxing Trainer, Leyon Azubuike, ‘Gossip Cop’ Reports

 “She is very happy being single,” their source says.
 “She is focused on her own happiness.”

 That focus on happiness also seems to involve working on new projects.
-Aniston is set to star in a made for Netflix movie called Murder Mystery alongside Adam Sandler.
+Aniston is set to star in a Netflix movie called Murder Mystery alongside Adam Sandler.
 According to Cinema Blend, Aniston will play the wife to Sandler’s police officer character.
 The film revolves around a trip they take to Europe which inadvertently leads to the death of billionaire whose yacht they’re invited to.
 Despite his law enforcement credentials, Sandler’s character is incriminated along with his wife.

 Aniston and Sandler have worked together before.
 They were co-stars in a movie called Just Go With It.
-As Cinema Blend notes, critics didn’t love the film but it was a hit with filmgoers.
+As Cinema Blend notes, critics didn’t love the film, but it was a hit with filmgoers.
 It made $215 million at the box office with the film costing $80 million to make.

 Perhaps Aniston and Sandler will have another hit on their hands with Murder Mystery.